10xjs/fela-hashed/README.md

 ### Configuration

-If you are have `devMode` enabled on the renderer, `fela-hashed` will emit verbose descriptive class names.
+If you have `devMode` enabled on the renderer, `fela-hashed` will emit verbose descriptive class names.

 ```js
 import {createRenderer} from 'fela';